mollerhoj/Connect-4-AI/README.md

 ### Design goals

-Instead of implementing implementation specific optimisation for the beginning (which is usually a bad idea), I have had my focus on a clean and readable implementation.
+Instead of implementing implementation specific optimisation from the beginning (which is usually a bad idea), I have had my focus on a clean and readable implementation.
 Since I have been working alone and on a schedule, I have preferred a quick (and a little bit hackish) development style.

 I've also used the project to practice my TDD-development skills.
-Using minitest instead of Rspec of the first time.
+Using minitest instead of Rspec for the first time.
 (It has been a mixed experience)

 The testes do not cover all parts of the code (As I skipped them and just hacked my way through as the project was about to be finished).
 However, no tests